AHdev22/AHdev22/README.md

 ---

 ## 🚀 About Me
-- 🔭 Currently working on: **Enterprise Admin Dashboards & POS Systems**
+- 🔭 Currently seeking opportunities as a Junior Software Developer
 - 🌱 Focusing on: **C# .NET MVC / Web API, Blazor, Cloud & Microservices**
 - 🧩 Background in **Python**, but career path is **C# and ASP.NET**
 - ⚡ Interested in **system design, clean architecture, and performance optimization**